Crell/Serde/README.md

 2. The `SerdeBasic` class has pre-built configuration whatsoever; you will need to provide all of the Handlers, Formatters, or Type Maps you want yourself, in the order you want them applied.
 3. You may also extend the `Serde` base class itself and create your own custom pre-made configuration, with just the Handlers or Formatters (provided or custom) that you want.

 Both `SerdeCommon` and `SerdeBasic`  four arguments: The [`ClassAnalyzer`](https://github.com/Crell/AttributeUtils) to use, an array of Handlers, an array of Formatters, and an array of Type Maps.
 If no analyzer is provided, Serde creates a memory-cached Analyzer by default so that it will always work.
 However, in a DI configuration it is strongly recommended that you configure the Analyzer yourself, with appropriate caching, and inject that into Serde as a dependency to avoid duplicate Analyzers (and duplicate caches).
+If you have multiple different Serde configurations in different services, it may also be beneficial to make all handlers and formatters services as well and explicitly inject them into `SerdeBasic` rather than relying on `SerdeCommon`.

 ## Change log